Mingling94/Sia/doc/API.md

 'available' indicates whether or not the file can be downloaded immediately.

-'uploadProgress' is the current upload percentage of the file, including redundancy.
+'uploadprogress' is the current upload percentage of the file, including redundancy.
 In general, files will be available for download before UploadProgress == 100.